-The Smallholder and Agri-SME Finance and Investment Network (SAFIN), Palladium and the International Fund for Agricultural Development (IFAD), jointly conducted a landscape assessment of agritech and fintech providers that influence access to finance in East and Southern Africa.
+The Smallholder and Agri-SME Finance and Investment Network (SAFIN), the International Fund for Agricultural Development (IFAD) and Palladium, jointly conducted a landscape assessment of agritech and fintech providers that influence access to finance in East and Southern Africa.

 The explosion of agritech and fintech solutions in Africa comes with the promise of contributing to economic advancement across various sectors, including agriculture.
 Over recent years, there has been a shift from government-led in person service provision to new digital platforms offering ways to reach people even in the most remote locations.
 A wide range of services is now available to small-scale farmers and agricultural enterprises, including digital marketplaces, input supply, climate and agronomic information, investment platforms, e-payments and mobile money.
 Although new solutions continue to enter the market each year, there is limited evidence about their ability to become commercially viable and achieve significant scale.
 In fact, many digital innovators in the sector rely on concessional funding to spur their growth.